 David doesn't look especially hesitant when he opens the door.
 He didn't knock.
 He doesn't look surprised.

 Is The Girl, seen first in reflection, her doppleganger image, Mrs. Robertson?
-Antonioni has at least set it up for us to see her as perhaps being Mrs. Robertson.
+Certainly.
 Only one passport was required, which means she would have the passport of Mrs. Robertson.